• StarPure Gel Recovery Kit (Membrane Column Method)

 Experimental steps:

-2. According to the weight of the gel block, add 250 μL StarPure Gel Buffer A for every 100 mg of agarose gel block (if the gel block is less than 100 mg, it will still be calculated as 100 mg);
+2. According to the weight of the gel block, add 250 μL of StarPure Gel Buffer A for every 100 mg of agarose gel block (if the gel block is less than 100 mg, it will still be calculated as 100 mg);

 3. Place the centrifuge tube containing the gel block in a 56°C water bath for 5 minutes until the gel block is completely dissolved;